-Text-to-Voice TTY-based TRS – With this type of “traditional” TRS, a person with a hearing or speech disability uses a TTY to call the CA at the relay center.
+Text-to-Voice TTY-based TRS is a "traditional" TRS service using a TTY to call the CA at the relay center.
 TTYs have a keyboard and allow people to type their telephone conversations.
 The text is read on a display screen and/or a paper printout.
 A TTY user calls a TRS relay center and types the number of the person he or she wishes to call.
 The CA at the relay center then makes a voice telephone call to the other party to the call, and relays the call back and forth between the parties by speaking what a text user types, and typing what a voice telephone user speaks.

-Speech-to-Speech (STS) Relay Service - This form of TRS is used by a person with a speech disability.
+Speech-to-Speech Relay Service is used by a person with a speech disability.
 A CA (who is specially trained in understanding a variety of speech disorders) repeats what the caller says in a manner that makes the caller's words clear and understandable to the called party.
 No special telephone is needed.
-For more information regarding STS visit www.fcc.gov/guides/speech-speech-relay-service.

 Shared Non-English Language Relay Services - Due to the large number of Spanish speakers in the United States, the FCC requires interstate TRS providers to offer Spanish-to-Spanish traditional TRS.
 Although Spanish language relay is not required for intrastate (within a state) TRS, many states with large numbers of Spanish speakers offer this service on a voluntary basis.
 The FCC also allows TRS providers who voluntarily offer other shared non-English language interstate TRS, such as French-to-French, to be compensated from the federal TRS fund.

-IP Captioned Telephone Service – IP captioned telephone service, one of the newest forms of TRS, combines elements of captioned telephone service and IP Relay.
+IP Captioned Telephone Service combines elements of captioned telephone service and IP Relay.
 IP captioned telephone service can be provided in a variety of ways, but uses the Internet – rather than the telephone network – to provide the link and captions between the caller with a hearing disability and the CA. It allows the user to simultaneously both listen to, and read the text of, what the other party in a telephone conversation is saying.
 IP captioned telephone service can be used with an existing voice telephone and a computer or other Web-enabled device without requiring any specialized equipment.
-For more information regarding IP captioned telephone service, visit www.fcc.gov/guides/internet-protocol-ip-captioned-telephone-service.
+For more information regarding IP captioned telephone service, visit https://consumercomplaints.fcc.gov/hc/en-us/articles/203515890-IP-Relay-Service.

-Internet Protocol (IP) Relay Service – IP Relay is a text-based form of TRS that uses the Internet, rather than traditional telephone lines, for the leg of the call between the person with a hearing or speech disability and the CA. Otherwise, the call is generally handled just like a TTY-based TRS call.
+Internet Protocol Relay Service is a text-based form of TRS that uses the Internet, rather than traditional telephone lines, for the leg of the call between the person with a hearing or speech disability and the CA. Otherwise, the call is generally handled just like a TTY-based TRS call.
 The user may use a computer or other web-enabled device to communicate with the CA. IP Relay is not required by the FCC, but is offered by several TRS providers.
-For more information regarding IP Relay visit www.fcc.gov/guides/internet-protocol-ip-relay-service.
+For more information regarding IP Relay visit https://consumercomplaints.fcc.gov/hc/en-us/articles/203515890-IP-Relay-Service.

 711 Access to TRS